DamonMohammadbagher/ETWProcessMon2/README.md

 -----------------------------------------------------------
 ### ETWPM2Monitor.exe
-"ETWPM2Monitor" is simple C# code for Realtime Event Log Monitor, but this code only will work with logname "ETWPM2" which made by "ETWProcessMon2.exe". with this Application you can watch (Realtime ETW Events) with "EventIDs 1,2 & 3" which made by "ETWProcessMon2"
+"ETWPM2Monitor" is simple C# code [test version] for Realtime Event Log Monitor, but this code only will work with logname "ETWPM2" which made by "ETWProcessMon2.exe". with this Application you can watch [Realtime ETW Events] with "EventIDs 1,2 & 3" which made by "ETWProcessMon2"

     [Information] Event ID 1  => NewProcess event [Warning]     Event ID 2  => Remote-Thread-Injection Detection event